 Romantic declarations of love are one of the best parts of romantic storytelling.
 In films, television and literature, no matter the genre, the heartfelt sharing of one’s heart is as important as the overall story.
 While film and television add to the sensory experience with cinematography and music, don’t underestimate the power of the written word.
 Reading a declaration of love can be just as satisfying as watching it unfold on a screen.
-So much goes into a literary declaration of love.
+So much goes into literary declarations of love.
 The genre does not matter.
 Whether it’s mystery, fantasy, or classic fiction, the declaration of love is simply the icing on an otherwise perfect story.

 Related Post | 27 Declarations of Love Onscreen That Will Make You Melt

-Character development, pacing, plot, and, of course, the interactions between those destined to fall in love are all important ingredients to the perfect declaration of love.
+Character development, pacing, plot, and, of course, the interactions between those destined to fall in love are all important ingredients to perfect declarations of love.
 However, it’s not that simple.
 Writers must also focus on mood building and word choice.
 This is particularly important.
 Each interaction between characters needs to bind them together and strengthen their connection.
 So much so that, ultimately, the novel simply swims in the characters’ emotions.
 We can’t just read their conversations or thoughts about their emotions.
 We need to feel the emotions so when that declaration of love at last occurs, we sink along with the characters.

 There are so many fantastic works of literature with perfect declarations of love.
 Whether a gentle declaration, such as in Jane Austen’s Emma or a passionate, desperate plea, such as Scarlett’s declaration to Rhett in Gone with the Wind; when done right, a literary declaration of love will leave you sighing in delight.
 Inspired by some my favorite books, and ranging from classics to more recent releases, below are 8 of my favorite breathtaking declarations of love in literature.

 Declarations of Love: